How to reconcile Zettle income

 To reconcile Zettle transaction fees:

-TOP TIP: consider shortening the 'Description to Remember' field to just 'Fee -' as this will enable all future Zettle transaction fees to auto-match.
+Consider shortening the 'Description to Remember' field to just 'Fee -' as this will enable all future Zettle transaction fees to auto-match!

 Recording Zettle CASH that is banked (not relevant for most organisations)

-If you wish to bank cash from your till, then to record this within ExpensePlus, you need to go to the Bank Deposit screen, and record the cash being banked in the 'Plus Cash Added from Petty Cash / Till System' section.
+If you wish to bank cash from your till, then to record this within ExpensePlus, you need to go to the Bank Deposit screen, and use the 'Plus Cash Added from Petty Cash / Till System' section to record the cash being banked.

 This will automatically create an entry in your Zettle account in ExpensePlus, causing your Zettle balance to reduce - reflecting that the money has been banked.